Google Earth: Google Earth Engine

-Earth Engine has been free for academic and research purposes since its launch, but commercial use has been prohibited until 2021, when Google announced a preview of Earth Engine as a commercial cloud offering and early adopters that included Unilever, USDA and Climate Engine.
+Earth Engine has been free for academic and research purposes since its launch, but commercial use was prohibited until 2021, when Google announced a preview of Earth Engine as a commercial cloud offering and early adopters that included Unilever, USDA and Climate Engine.

 Controversy and criticism

 The software has been criticized by a number of special interest groups, including national officials, as being an invasion of privacy or posing a threat to national security.
 The typical argument is that the software provides information about military or other critical installations that could be used by terrorists.
 Google Earth has been blocked by Google in Iran and Sudan since 2007, due to United States government export restrictions.
 The program has also been blocked in Morocco since 2006 by Maroc Telecom, a major service provider in the country.

 In the academic realm, increasing attention has been devoted to both Google Earth and its place in the development of digital globes.
 In particular, the International Journal of Digital Earth features multiple articles evaluating and comparing the development of Google Earth and its differences when compared to other professional, scientific, and governmental platforms.
 Google Earth's role in the expansion of "Earth observing media" has been examined to understand how it is shaping a shared cultural consciousness regarding climate change and humanity's capacity to treat the Earth as an engineerable object.